Applying a Smooth Coat of Wax

 Q. How do you create a smooth, commercial look with waxed cheeses?
 I have tried various methods of brushing and dipping, and I have even experimented with varying my wax temperature, but my waxed cheeses always end up with creases, ridges, seams, fingerprints and/or areas of inconsistent and uneven thickness.

-A. Heat cheese wax to 225-230°F, always stay close by when heating wax, it can combust if heated too high.
+A. Heat cheese wax to 225-230°F, always stay close by when heating wax, it will combust if heated too high.